wpscanteam/blog/_posts/2021-04-08-woocommerce-customers-manager-wordpress-security-vulnerabilities.md

 ### Arbitrary User Account Creation/Update via CSRF

-The `upload_csv` AJAX action, available to authenticated users, does not have any CSRF check, allowing attackers to make logged in users with the `manage_woocommerce` capability (by default administrator) import arbitrary accounts.
+The `upload_csv` AJAX action, available to authenticated users, did not have any CSRF check, allowing attackers to make logged in users with the `manage_woocommerce` capability (by default administrator) import arbitrary accounts.
 This could lead to rogue administrator accounts to be created and the blog being compromised.

 In `classes/admin/WCCM_CustomerImport.php`
 ```php